UPDATED: AUGUST 07, 2023 | 2 MIN READ

 Compare annual expenses with the level of care you need

-If you’re looking for low-cost individual health insurance, you must consider the level of care you’ll need.
+If you’re looking for low-cost individual health insurance, consider the level of care you’ll need.
 Using your health and medical history as a guide, you can choose a plan that covers your needed services.

 However, if you are older or have a chronic illness such as diabetes or asthma, getting a more comprehensive plan with lower out-of-pocket expenses is best.